LucidtechAI/las-docs/authentication/README.md

 #### Credentials
 You should already have acquired a client id, client secret and api key before continuing.
-The client id and client secret will be used to acquire an access token from the auth endpoint and the api key will be used together with the access token to authorize to the API.
+The client id and client secret will be used to get an access token from the auth endpoint and the api key will be used together with the access token to authorize to the API.

 Unless specified otherwise in the credentials file you have received, the endpoint for authentication is